deepsea-inria/pctl/doc/pctl.md

 In this program, we have a function named `my_sum` that returns the sum of a range of items in some container, realizing parallelism via the call to the pctl fork-join primitive.
-Unfortunately, as we will see, this program is naive because of the very fine-grain fashion in which parallelism is going to be realized by the system.
-The good news is that, with a little extra annotation in the source code, one can easily bypass this problem an yield a fast program.
+Unfortunately, this program is naive because of the very fine-grain use of the binary fork-join primitive.
+The good news is that, with a little extra annotation in the source code, one can easily bypass this problem and obtain a fast, clean, and concise solution.

 Although parallel systems, such as Cilk Plus and PASL, are carefully engineered to control overheads, the reality is that, in general,